tanusattri/EchoHeal-CRM-/README.md

-# EchoHeal — AI-Powered CRM Campaign Orchestration & Self-Healing Communication Platform
+# EchoHeal- AI-Powered CRM Campaign Orchestration & Self-Healing Communication Platform

-> **An intelligent CRM system that combines audience segmentation, AI campaign generation, multi-channel communication, delivery tracking, and autonomous recovery into a unified customer engagement workflow.**
+> **An intelligent CRM system that combines audience segmentation, AI campaign generation, multi-channel communication, delivery tracking and autonomous recovery into a unified customer engagement workflow.**

 Built for modern customer engagement platforms, EchoHeal demonstrates how AI can move beyond content generation and actively participate in communication orchestration.

-Instead of treating campaign delivery as a one-way process, EchoHeal introduces an adaptive workflow where communication failures are detected, analyzed, and automatically recovered using AI-generated fallback messaging.
+Instead of treating campaign delivery as a one-way process, EchoHeal introduces an adaptive workflow where communication failures are detected, analyzed and automatically recovered using AI-generated fallback messaging.

 ---